State-Conditional Adversarial Learning: An Off-Policy Visual Domain Transfer Method for End-to-End Imitation Learning: Experiment

+First, we empirically validate the relationship between $\mathcal{J}_t(\theta)$ in \eqref{imitation_learning_surrogate} and our derived upper bound which is the proposed surrogate from our theoretical analysis.

-We prepare 20 agents($\pi_{\theta_0}, \pi_{\theta_1}, ..., \pi_{\theta_{19}}$), each trained from one unique source domain until $\mathcal{J}_s({\theta_i}) \approx 0 \; \forall \; i$.
-We set the expert of all these agents to be the same black-boxed PID controller without knowing its inner implementation.
-The value of the State-Conditional KL-divergence is then calculated based on proposition \ref{KL_divergence estimation proposition} for each of these agents.
-Then, without any further training, the $\mathcal{J}_t(\theta_i)$ is estimated from two dimensions in the target domain: on-policy imitation loss and on-policy trajectory length.
+We trained 20 agents in different source domains until the imitation loss $\mathcal{J}_s({\theta_i})$ converge to near zero for all agents.
+The supervision for all these agents comes from the same black-boxed PID controller.
+The value of the State-Conditional KL-divergence is then calculated based on Proposition \ref{KL_divergence estimation proposition} for each agent.
+Then, without any further training, $\mathcal{J}_t(\theta_i)$ is estimated from the on-policy imitation loss and the on-policy trajectory length in the target domain.

-As illustrated by figure \ref{fig:OPE_visualization}, given that each agent has almost perfect source domain on-policy loss, there is a strong correlation between the estimated state-conditional KL divergence and the agent's on-policy behavior in the target domain.
+As illustrated by figure \ref{fig:OPE_visualization}, with each agent achieving near-zero source domain on-policy loss, a strong correlation is demonstrated between the estimated state-conditional KL divergence and the agent's on-policy behavior in the target domain.